adityap26/loadstar-intern/LoadVUE Pro Calibration/README.md

 ```
 raw = slope × weight + intercept
 ```
+The application calculates R² (coefficient of determination) to assess the quality of the linear fit.
+R² values closer to 1.0 indicate better fit quality.

 #### Cubic Fit (Multi-Point)
 ```
 raw = a×weight³ + b×weight² + c×weight + d
 ```
+For multi-point calibration, the application provides R² values for both linear and cubic fits, allowing users to compare fit quality and choose the most appropriate model.

 ### Communication Protocol